City-of-Helsinki/yjdh/frontend/README.md

 Runs the built app in the production mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### Readiness endpoint

+`GET /readiness` returns JSON with the service status, package version, release, build time, and commit hash after the server is ready.
+The release is formatted from the app package version as `<release-please-component>@<version>`, for example `kesaseteli-handler@2.4.0`.
+The commit hash is taken from CI/CD's `OPENSHIFT_BUILD_COMMIT` variable.

 ### `pnpm test`

 Launches the test runner in the interactive watch mode.